woodrush/lambdalisp/README.md

 ## Supported Lambda Calculus Reduction Engines

-Here is a summary of the supported languages and interpreters:
+Here is a summary of the supported languages and interpreters.
+Each language uses a different lambda term encoding for the I/O, and a different notation for providing the lambda term as an input to the interpreter.
+LambdaLisp is written natively as a lambda term that accepts and produces the I/O encoding of Binary Lambda Calculus, and is adapted to each of the languages by wrapping it with an encoder-decoder that absorbs the encoding differences in each environment.

 | Language               | Extension | Engine                  | Program Format               |
 |------------------------|-----------|-------------------------|------------------------------|